sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_creation_process.md

   or via [GithubAction web console](https://github.com/sourcegraph/deploy-sourcegraph-managed/actions/workflows/mi_create.yml)

+  Important: GithubAction is `idempotent`, so can be safely re-run multiple times.

 1. PR will be open automatically with the name/branch `$CUSTOMER/create-instance` in [deploy-sourcegraph-managed](https://github.com/sourcegraph/deploy-sourcegraph-managed/pulls) repository.
 1. Enable metrics collection and GCP alerts for the new instance: